ssc-spc-cloud-nuage/eslz-template/L2_blueprint_project/README.md

 rover login
 ```

-3. Edit the content of the environment variable files located in the environments folder.
+3. Configure the <envname>.tfvars file in the `environments` folder with the desired values.
+See the [README.md](./environments/README.md) file in the folder for more information.

 4. Deploy the desired Landing Zone environment resources.
 For example, to deploy the `dev` environment use the following commands: